stella-cv/docs/docs/installation.rst

         ..
     make -j4 && sudo make install

 Download, build and install OpenCV from source.
+(NOTE: If ROS is installed, never do the following steps.)

 .. code-block:: bash